 Instead, your self-talk could sound something like this, “I’m in the process of learning to love myself and for that I’m really proud of myself,” or “I’m going to go this party and do my best to be myself and talk to people I don’t know, knowing that I’m good enough,” or “Maybe this interview didn’t go as well as I wanted it to but I’m going to learn from it anyway and I’m sure I’ll do better next time,” or “I’m learning to see my beauty and I love how courageous I am for that.”

 So this kind of self-talk is what’s going to turn down the volume of your self-doubt and promote more self-confidence.

-So whenever your self-doubt creeps in, which it will, because it does take some deliberate effort to change these beliefs, my advice is to be kind, love and accept your inner critic.
+So whenever your self-doubt creeps in, which it will, my advice is to be kind, love and accept with how you are in this moment.
 Stop shaming and bashing that part of you.
 As strange as it sounds, compassion is needed for ALL parts of you and is most needed right now.